dart-lang/webdev/dwds/debug_extension/CONTRIBUTING.md

 ./tool/build_extension.sh prod
 ```

-- This will build to the `/prod_build` directory.
+- The dart2js-compiled extension will be located in the `/prod_build` directory.

-> Note: Building the dart2js-compiled extension will also overwrite any previous
-> builds of the DDC-compiled extension in the `build/web` directory.
-You will
-> need to run the build step for DDC again to continue development work.

 ## Local Development